Skip to main content

 13 mentions Positive Neutral Negative

-The music in the game is widely praised for its nostalgic, jaunty style reminiscent of classic PS1-era titles like Banjo-Kazooie and Spyro, enhancing the overall atmosphere.
-While generally very good and stylish, some users note minor issues such as music looping bugs and occasional overlapping tracks.
-Overall, the soundtrack is considered a delightful and fitting complement to the gameplay.
+The music in the game is widely praised for its nostalgic, jaunty style reminiscent of classic titles like Banjo-Kazooie and Spyro, adding charm and enhancing the overall atmosphere.
+While generally delightful and fitting well with the gameplay, some users note occasional technical issues such as improper looping and overlapping tracks.

 • “If you're looking to recapture the feeling of playing an old PS1 game (down to the jaunty music) but in the modern day, try this game.”